SSoelvsten/bdd-benchmark/README.md

   Filepath for temporary files on disk for external memory libraries, e.g., Adiar.

-Note, that the memory you set is only for the BDD package.
-So, the program will either use swap or be killed if the BDD package takes up more memory in conjunction with the benchmark's auxiliary data structures.

 For example, you can run the Queens benchmark on Sylvan with 1024 MiB of memory and 4 threads as follows:
 ```bash
 ./build/src/sylvan_queens_bcdd -M 1024 -T 4
 ```

 Furthermore, each benchmark requires options.
-See the [Benchmarks Section](#benchmarks) for details.
+See `-h` or the [Benchmarks Section](#benchmarks) for details.

 ## Benchmarks